These Are The Ten Biggest Cryptocurrencies For Tourism

 Travala.com (AVA: >$50 million)

 Founded in 2017, it is a blockchain-based travel booking platform that is backed by Binance.
 Its native token, AVA, is used for the Customer Loyalty Program, Referral Program, Standard Booking Givebacks, Affiliate Program and more.
 Travala.com is down over 37% in 7 days, and is currently trading around $0.9834.
-This crypto has an all-time high of $6.48 (April 2021) and an all-time low of $0.04395 (August 2018).7 Great Biotech Stocks to Buy in Expectations of Better Days Ahead
+This crypto has an all-time high of $6.48 (April 2021) and an all-time low of $0.04395 (August 2018).7 ESG Stocks that are Leading the Way to a Better World

 .